WikipediaBrown/SFSymbolsKit/docs/_posts/2026-05-14-list-every-sf-symbol-in-code.md

     }
 }</pre></div>

 No hand-maintained array.
 No "I only added the 40 we use."
-The picker covers the entire catalog and stays current when the package regenerates against a new SF Symbols release.
+The picker covers the entire catalog and stays current when the package regenerates against a new SFSymbols release.

 ## The deeper point

-"There's no way to list SF Symbols" and "my symbol name was misspelled" are the same bug.
+"There's no way to list SFSymbols" and "my symbol name was misspelled" are the same bug.
 Both exist because the catalog lives outside your program as opaque strings.
 Make the catalog *typed data in your program* and both problems disappear at once: you can enumerate it, and you can't misspell it.

 ## FAQ